HackYourFutureBelgium/debugging/README.md

 Keep working through your favorite tutorials and the exercises in this repository.
 It's important to come prepared for the first Sunday of Behavior, Strategy, Implementation so be sure to make time for the prep work!

-Try make at least one contribution per day to the class `/javascript` study guide.
+Try make at least one contribution per week to the class `/javascript` study guide.
 It doesn't need to be anything fancy!
 Reviewing a PR or adding a new link is helpful.

 </details>
 <br>